bounswe/bounswe2019group3/practice-app/README.md

 docker-compose -f docker-compose.yml down
 ```

-### 2) Run Backend & Frontend Separately
+### 2) Run backend & frontend separately
-* Run backend following the README in the Backend folder
+* Run the backend following the README in the backend folder
-* Run frontend following the README in the Backend folder
+* Run the frontend following the README in the frontend folder